 Location: Isle de Salut, French Guyana

 Just as the title says, Argo is looking as good as new.
-Our day in a beautiful new location began with a filling breakfast of crepes and soon after clean up BA (boat appreciation) began.
-We set off cleaning every corner and every crevice since many of us have been feeling sick, and I definitely know after today that no type of bug or little organism is living in my cabin.
+Our day in a beautiful new location began with a filling breakfast of crepes, and soon after, clean up BA (boat appreciation) began.
+We set off cleaning every corner, and every crevice since many of us have been feeling sick, and I definitely know after today that no type of bug or little organism is living in my cabin.
 The smell of bleach wafted through all the cabins and the saloon today.

-I have to now go and teach my fellow Argonauts my how to presentation which is: how to make South African buttermilk rusks, hmm my favorite.
-Then it is off to a good nights rest for us all after a busy busy day.
+I have to now go and teach my fellow Argonauts my how-to presentation, which is: how to make South African buttermilk rusks, hmm my favorite.
+Then it is off to a good night’s rest for us all after a busy, busy day.